-In \cref{tab:metrics:d2kf2k}, we show metrics for our D2KF2K test set on \acp{qf} 10, 20 and 30.
-Here we omit the distribution-based metrics KID and FID due to the test set being comparatively small with only 498 test images, but additionally show \psnrb{}~\cite{tadala2012psnrb}, which combines PSNR with the \ac{bef}~\cite{tadala2012psnrb}, a reference-free measure of blockiness whose raw values we also list.
-Overall, we draw the same conclusions as for our evaluation on the \celeba{} test set: DriftRec achieves best perceptual quality with a margin, but does not improve PSNR over the compressed images on average.
+In \cref{tab:metrics:d2kf2k}, we show metrics for our D2KF2K test set on \acp{qf} 10, 20, and 30.
+Here we omit the distribution-based metrics KID and FID due to the test set being comparatively small with only 498 test images but additionally show \psnrb{}~\cite{tadala2012psnrb}, which combines PSNR with the \ac{bef}~\cite{tadala2012psnrb}, a reference-free measure of blockiness whose raw values we also list.
+Overall, we draw the same conclusions as for our evaluation on the \celeba{} test set: DriftRec achieves the best perceptual quality with a margin but does not improve PSNR over the compressed images on average.
 We note however that DriftRec does improve \psnrb{} over the compressed images.
-When considering only the blockiness measure \ac{bef} that is part of \psnrb{}, we find that all DriftRec models exhibit better reduction of blockiness than all other methods, which can also be corroborated by visual inspection of the example images in \cref{fig:images-d2kf2k-jpeg10,fig:images-celebahq-jpeg10}.
+When considering only the blockiness measure \ac{bef} that is part of \psnrb{}, we find that all DriftRec models exhibit a better reduction of blockiness than all other methods, which can also be corroborated by visual inspection of the example images in \cref{fig:images-d2kf2k-jpeg10,fig:images-celebahq-jpeg10}.
 Comparing against the closely related method I2SB \cite{liu2023i2sb}, using the same score network architecture and training dataset -- see \cref{sec:compared-methods} for details -- we find that DriftRec also achieves significantly better LPIPS and BEF, with I2SB performing worse than all other methods for deblocking (BEF).
 Referring back to \cref{fig:images-d2kf2k-jpeg10}, we argue that DriftRec clearly reconstructs more perceptually natural and deblocked images than I2SB.
 Since the I2SB paper \cite{liu2023i2sb} shows highly competitive results when training on a single QF (non-blind) with a larger network, this may indicate that our method is more training-efficient or more well-suited as a generalist blind JPEG restoration model than I2SB.